Fine compactified Jacobians of reduced curves: Introduction

 In Section \ref{S:vary} we prove that there is a finite number of isomorphism classes of fine compactified Jacobians of a given curve (see Proposition \ref{P:finite-eq}) although this number can be arbitrarily large even for nodal curves (see Corollary \ref{C:crit-iso} and Example \ref{E:non-iso}).
 In order to establish this second result, we study in detail in \S \ref{S:nodal} the poset of orbits for fine compactified Jacobians of nodal curves.

-Section \ref{S:defo} is devoted to recall or prove some basic facts on deformation theory: we study the deformation functor $\Def_X$ of a curve $X$ (see \S\ref{S:DefX}) and the deformation functor $\Def_{(X,I)}$ of a pair $(X,I)$ consisting of a curve $X$ together with a torsion-free, rank-1 sheaf $I$ on $X$ (see \S\ref{S:Def-pair}).
+Section \ref{S:defo} is devoted to recalling and proving some basic facts on deformation theory: we study the deformation functor $\Def_X$ of a curve $X$ (see \S\ref{S:DefX}) and the deformation functor $\Def_{(X,I)}$ of a pair $(X,I)$ consisting of a curve $X$ together with a torsion-free, rank-1 sheaf $I$ on $X$ (see \S\ref{S:Def-pair}).
 Finally, in \S\ref{S:def-space}, we study the semiuniversal deformation spaces for a curve $X$ and for a pair $(X,I)$ as above.

 In Section \ref{S:univ-Jac}, we introduce the universal fine compactified Jacobians relative to the semiuniversal deformation of a curve $X$ (see Theorem \ref{T:univ-fine}) and we study its properties under the assumption that $X$ has locally planar singularities (see Theorem \ref{T:univ-Jac}).
 We then deduce some interesting consequences of our results for fine compactified Jacobians (see Corollaries \ref{C:connect} and \ref{C:triv-can}).
 In \S\ref{S:1par-sm}, we use a result of J. L. Kass in order to prove that the pull-back of any universal fine compactified Jacobian under a 1-parameter regular smoothing of the curve (see Definition \ref{D:1par-sm}) is a compactification of the N\'eron model of the Jacobian of the general fiber (see Fact \ref{F:Jac-Ner}).
 From this result we get a formula for the number of irreducible components of a fine compactified Jacobian (see Corollary \ref{C:irre-comp}).